Meenakshi Gigi Durham

-She is the recipient of the campus-wide 2017 President and Provost Teaching Excellence Award, the University of Iowa’s highest award for teaching.
+Gigi is the 2019 recipient of the University of Iowa’s May Brodbeck Distinguished Achievement Award for Faculty.
+She also received the campus-wide 2017 President and Provost Teaching Excellence Award, the University of Iowa’s highest award for teaching.

 She was named a CLAS Collegiate Scholar in 2012.
 She is also the recipient of a Faculty Scholar Award from The University of Iowa.
 She was the 2014 recipient of the International Communication Association's Teresa Award, the Feminist Scholarship Division's highest award for achievement in research.
 She won the University of Iowa’s honors thesis mentor award in 2015.

 She held a Faculty Administrative Fellowship in the UI Office of the Vice President for Research and Economic Development from 2013-16.